 I like to look at the growth of dividends against the EPS has it shows if the earnings from the company are keeping up with the dividends.
 If it’s not, then it’s a warning sign to look further into that.
 BMO is right in line with the earnings after they got back in control from the financial crisis.
 It’s progress, but if their earnings don’t keep up, the payout ratio may have to go up to continue with their dividend growth.

-The numbers point to BMO recovering and getting to the sweet spot compared with the other big banks.
+The numbers point to the Bank of Montreal recovering and getting to the sweet spot compared with the other big banks.
 Look at the dividend payout ratio averages below to see how long it took to be around 50% like the other Canadian banks.
 CIBC (TSE:CM, NYSE:CM) only had a couple of odd years with 2008 and 2009 while BMO struggled between 2007 and 2012.

 - 3 year average of 47.57%